erri120/lotus/README.md

 #### Archery

 Can't have a setup without [AGO](https://www.nexusmods.com/skyrimspecialedition/mods/24296) and [Mortal Enemies](https://www.nexusmods.com/skyrimspecialedition/mods/4881).
+I wish I had more to say but I don't.
+Archery is kinda weird in Skyrim as it is rather one dimensional.
+The meme about how you only go stealth archer in Skyrim still holds up and is still op but I think you don't want to go an archer in this modlist when the other combat parts are more attractive.

 #### Magic